Victorian Bushfire Reconstruction and Recovery Authority

 The project provided the local council the ability to keep the community informed, gauge the community’s views and gain support for proposed changes to the area.

-Neo’s ability to provide kiosks that were easy and intuitive to use, could be placed indoors or out, and which required minimal support was integral to the success of the project to share information and capture the opinions of the community for the rebuilding of this beautiful bushland community.
+Neo’s ability to provide kiosks that were easy and intuitive to use, could be placed indoors or out, and which required minimal support was integral to the success of the project to share information.
+Capturing the opinions of the community for the rebuilding of this beautiful bushland community.